$0 South Dakota Foster Care Quick-Start Checklist

 ICWA in the Rapid City Region: What Foster Parents Need to Know

 Approximately 75% of children in South Dakota's foster care system are Native American.
-In the Rapid City region, that figure is concentrated around communities adjacent to Pine Ridge, Rosebud, and Cheyenne River reservations.
+The Rapid City region includes communities adjacent to Pine Ridge, Rosebud, and Cheyenne River reservations, so the ICWA context is especially important there.
 What this means for a licensed non-Native foster family in this region is practical, not theoretical.

 Placement preference hierarchy.
 Under 25 U.S.C. § 1915, when a child is an Indian child under ICWA, placement preferences run in this order: (1) extended family members, (2) members of the child's tribe, (3) other Indian families.
 A non-Native DSS-licensed family is the fourth preference level.
-This does not mean you won't receive placements — it means the tribal ICWA coordinator must confirm that the first three preference levels have been considered before a non-Native placement is approved.
+This does not mean you won't receive placements — it means the relevant tribal ICWA coordinator should be consulted to identify preferred placements.
 Understanding this hierarchy before a placement call arrives prevents the confusion and emotional difficulty that comes from not understanding why a placement is being reviewed or potentially moved.

 Active Efforts.
 If you are fostering an Indian child, you are part of a case where the DSS and tribal agency are required to make "active efforts" to prevent the breakup of the Indian family and to reunify the child with their birth family.
 This is a higher standard than "reasonable efforts" — which applies in non-ICWA cases.
-As a foster caregiver, Active Efforts include supporting visitation, participating in case planning that involves the tribe, and actively facilitating cultural connections.
-You are not a passive participant in this process; you are an active partner.
+As a foster caregiver, you may be asked to support visitation, participate in case planning that involves the tribe, and help facilitate cultural connections.

 Cultural connection requirements.
 ICWA's mandate includes preserving the child's tribal identity and cultural heritage.
 For a non-Native foster parent in the Rapid City region, this translates into practical expectations: supporting cultural visits to the reservation community, facilitating connections with extended family members who may live on or near Pine Ridge or Rosebud, and approaching the child's tribal identity as something to actively support rather than set aside.

 Concurrent planning.
 South Dakota uses concurrent planning — the child is placed with a family that is working toward reunification while simultaneously being assessed as a potential adoptive family if parental rights are terminated.
-For ICWA-covered children, the concurrent planning process has additional layers because TPR under ICWA requires a finding of "active efforts" that failed, and adoption by a non-Native family faces the placement preference review.
+For ICWA-covered children, the concurrent planning process has additional layers because Active Efforts and the placement preference review remain relevant, and adoption by a non-Native family faces the placement preference review.
 Families who enter concurrent planning in the Rapid City region without understanding these layers often feel blindsided when cases don't resolve the way they expected.

 Good cause deviations.
 Courts in South Dakota can deviate from the ICWA placement preference hierarchy based on "good cause."
-Documented good cause reasons include: the child's specific medical or behavioral needs that can only be met by a particular family, the child's stated preference (typically at 12+), or extraordinary circumstances involving the placement's stability.
+Documented good cause reasons include: the child's medical or behavioral needs, the mature child's preference, or distance that would impede reunification efforts.
 If you have been fostering an Indian child for an extended period and a tribal relative placement is proposed, understanding the good cause standard is the difference between informed participation in the court process and confusion.

 The Licensing Process in This Region